edu-secmachine/javulna/readme.md

 <a name="Postman"></a>
 ## Accessing the API via Postman
 Javulna in itself does not contain any user interface (except a default login page and an empty index.html).
 It is a RESTfull application accepting http requests and responding JSON strings.
 In the doc folder you can find a Postman collection export.
 We suggest you to install Postman on your device and import this collection, since it helps you a lot with starting the exercises.
+After you imported the collection you will have to create an environment within Postman, where you have to specify the ```javulna_host``` environment variable.
+The value of this variable has to be the host and port of your running javulna app.

 <a name="Exercises"></a>
 ## Exercises